Low Testosterone May Cause Health Problems That Lead To Erectile Dysfunction

 Erectile Dysfunction Sheds Light on Men’s Overall Health, Study Finds

 “Erectile dysfunction is a portal into men’s health,” said the study’s senior author, Aksam Yassin.
-He is a MD and PhD of the Clinic for Urology and Andrology of the Segeberger Clinics in Norderstedt, Germany.
-Consequently, it is becoming clear that we can interwine obesity, diabetes, high blood pressure, cholesterol problems, and erectile difficulties.
-The testosterone deficiency is a common denominator.
+He is an MD and PhD of the Clinic for Urology and Andrology of the Segeberger Clinics in Norderstedt, Germany.
+Consequently, it is becoming clear that we can intertwine obesity, diabetes, high blood pressure, cholesterol problems, and erectile difficulties.
+Testosterone deficiency is a common denominator.

 Investigating the Link between Erectile Dysfunction and Testosterone Deficiency